Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 These are designed to sound better for audiophiles compared to their cheaper alternatives.

-My guide to matching an amplifier to speakers is a useful article if you are unsure about the things you need to consider.
+My guide to matching an amplifier to speakers is a helpful article if you are unsure about the things you need to consider.

 About The Author